The Top 31 Video Marketing Statistics for 2020

 How many of us have bought from a store because the salesman or customer service agent was funny or charming?
 I suspect most of us have.
 Laughter gives your brand the opportunity to build rapport with potential customers.
 Anyone who has worked in sales knows that building rapport is one of the best ways to sell products and services.
 Video is no exception.

-42. Personalized videos have a 35% higher retention rate
+50. Personalized videos have a 35% higher retention rate. (source)

 Not only does brain science affect retention of video content, but personalized video appeals to individuals.
-Vidyard describes this type of video as being customized for individual viewers by inserting personal information such as a viewer’s name, job title, profile image, etc. It is not necessary to create a separate original video for each recipient, which can be very labor and cash intensive.
+A personalized video is customized for individual viewers by inserting personal information such as a viewer’s name, job title, profile image, etc. It is not necessary to create a separate original video for each recipient, which can be very labor and cash intensive.
 A personalized video takes advantage of technology to use the same video repeatedly.
 Such a video contains points designated as fields where personalized information can be placed.

 Those were some compelling statistics – will you take action now?